Five Common Mistakes in Natatorium Design

-While the biggest mistake is building the wrong pool, this article focuses on just the mechanical design aspects.
+While the biggest mistake could be building the wrong pool for how it will be used, this article focuses on just the mechanical design aspects.
 In other words, we're talking about air systems, not the entire natatorium.

 5. Ceiling Exhausts